pasqualerossi/42-Piscine/42 Piscine Exam/README.md

 Once you have compiled your .c file and it returns the excepted output, you are ready for the next part:

-For C Projects
-- Head to Submit a C Project Section Below

-For Exam Projects
-- Head to Git Push Exam Project Section Further Below
+- Head to Git Push Exam Project Section Below ⬇️

 # Git Push Exam Project